victorhtorres/inheritance_composition_python/README.md

 Added a mixin class.
 A mixin is a class that provides methods to other classes but are not considered a base class.

 ![UML diagram class of v8 HR system](./uml/v8/class_diagram.png)

+## v9
+Added some design patterns like Singleton and Factory method for still the relationship between Employee and those objects is loosely coupled.